ronakg/quickr-preview.vim/README.md

 let g:quickr_preview_size = '0'
 ```

-#### Configuring the preview window current line
+#### Configuring the preview window highlighting
-The highlight group used for the current line within the preview window can be
+The option `g:quickr_preview_line_hl` is used to configure the highlight group
+used to highlight the current result in the preview window.
+Valid values are any
-changed by adding the following to your `~/.vimrc` file.
+valid highlight group.
+If unspecified this option will default to the following:

 ```vim
 let g:quickr_preview_line_hl = "Search"